CD278

-Inducible T-cell costimulator is an immune checkpoint protein that in humans is encoded by the ICOS gene.
+Inducible T-cell costimulator (also called CD278) is an immune checkpoint protein that in humans is encoded by the ICOS (Inducible T-cell COStimulator) gene.

-CD278 or ICOS (Inducible T-cell COStimulator) is a CD28-superfamily costimulatory molecule that is expressed on activated T cells.
-It is thought to be important for Th2 cells in particular.
+The protein belongs to the CD28 and CTLA-4 cell-surface receptor family.
+These are proteins expressed on the surface of immune cells that mediate signalling between them.
+A surface protein, the ligand, binds specifically to its receptor on another cell, leading to a signalling cascade in that cell.

 Function

+ICOS is a receptor protein expressed on the surface of activated T cells.
+Its ligand ICOS-L (previously called B7RP-1) is constitutively expressed on B cells.
+Stimulation of the ICOS receptor on T cells by ICOS-L on B cells is required for the development of follicular helper T (Tfh) cells.

-The protein encoded by this gene belongs to the CD28 and CTLA-4 cell-surface receptor family.
-It forms homodimers and plays an important role in cell-cell signaling, immune responses and regulation of cell proliferation.
+ICOS forms homodimers and plays an important role in cell-cell signaling, immune responses and regulation of cell proliferation.

 Knockout phenotype

 Compared to wild-type naïve T cells, ICOS-/- T cells activated with plate-bound anti-CD3 have reduced proliferation and IL-2 secretion.
 The defect in proliferation can be rescued by addition of IL-2 to the culture, suggesting the proliferative defect is due either to ICOS-mediated IL-2 secretion or the activation of similar signaling pathways between ICOS and IL-2.
 In terms of Th1 and Th2 cytokine secretion, ICOS-/- CD4+ T cell activated in vitro reduced IL-4 secretion, while maintaining similar IFN-g secretion.
 Similarly, CD4+ T cells purified from ICOS-/- mice immunized with the protein keyhole limpet hemocyanin (KLH) in alum or complete Freund's Adjuvant have attenuated IL-4 secretion, but similar IFN-g and IL-5 secretion when recalled with KLH.

 These data are similar to an airway hypersensitivity model showing similar IL-5 secretion, but reduced IL-4 secretion in response to sensitization with Ova protein, indicating a defect in Th2 cytokine secretion, but not a defect in Th1 differentiation as both IL-4 and IL-5 are Th2-associated cytokines.
 In agreement with reduced Th2 responses, ICOS-/- mice expressed reduced germinal center formation and IgG1 and IgE antibody titers in response to immunization.